- How does business car leasing work?

-How does a Hire Purchase work?
+How does Hire Purchase work?

-How does a Cash Purchase work?
+How does Cash Purchase work?

 What are the advantages of buying a car through a business?

-- You own the cars
+- You own the car(s) outright.

 What are the disadvantages of buying a car for business?

-Business Car Leasing vs. Business Car Buying; Which is Best?
+Business Car Leasing vs. Business Car Buying

-After all that, which one is better?
+After all that, which of the two options is better?

 In conclusion, there are pros and cons to both leasing and buying for business.
 There are tax benefits to leasing your car through a business, but you won’t get to own it.
 Similarly, you have no mileage or condition restrictions if you buy, but you don’t get a new fleet every few years.